Interplay between timescales governs the residual activity of a harmonically bound active Brownian particle

-In recent years, there has been a surge of studies on HBABPs, mostly employing theoretical approximations \cite{pototskyActiveBrownianParticles2012, basuLongtimePositionDistribution2019, chaudhuriActiveBrownianParticle2021,malakarSteadyStateActive2020, Santra2021, buttinoniActiveColloidsHarmonic2022, caraglioAnalyticSolutionActive2022, Baldovin2023} and numerical simulations \cite{pototskyActiveBrownianParticles2012, malakarSteadyStateActive2020, Santra2021, buttinoniActiveColloidsHarmonic2022}, along with a few experiments \cite{takatoriAcousticTrappingActive2016, schmidtNonequilibriumPropertiesActive2021, buttinoniActiveColloidsHarmonic2022} exploring a crossover in the steady-state position distribution, which changes from Boltzmann-like to bimodal with increasing strength of harmonic confinement against activity.
-Complying with the shape of the distributions, this crossover has been commonly identified as equilibrium to strongly nonequilibrium or passive to active transition.
-However, it remains questionable whether the steady-state position distribution can provide a reliable signature of activity in dynamics.
-The ABPs also exhibit Boltzmann-like position distributions in the leading order at times much longer than the persistence time \cite{basuActiveBrownianMotion2018,Bechinger2016,Fodor2018, basuLongtimePositionDistribution2019}.
-Moreover, it appears inconsistent that an inherently nonequilibrium system shows equilibrium-like behavior under weak confinement, while revealing its nonequilibrium properties when the restoring force field becomes stronger.
-Therefore, a detailed dynamical analysis is essential to reliably recognize and measure the signature of activity in HBABP dynamics and, consequently, to review the apparent passive-to-active crossover with a complete dynamical description.
-Although a few studies have investigated and exploited the orbital dynamics of HBABP or analogous inertial systems \cite{zongOpticallyDrivenBistable2015, Schmidt2018, dauchotDynamicsSelfPropelledParticle2019, brontecirizaOpticallyDrivenJanus2023, Patil2021}, the contribution of activity to the resultant motion has not been explored.
+In recent years, there has been a surge in studies on HBABPs, mostly employing analytical calculations \cite{pototskyActiveBrownianParticles2012, basuLongtimePositionDistribution2019, chaudhuriActiveBrownianParticle2021,malakarSteadyStateActive2020, Santra2021, buttinoniActiveColloidsHarmonic2022, caraglioAnalyticSolutionActive2022, Baldovin2023} and numerical simulations \cite{pototskyActiveBrownianParticles2012, malakarSteadyStateActive2020, Santra2021, buttinoniActiveColloidsHarmonic2022}, along with a few experiments \cite{takatoriAcousticTrappingActive2016, schmidtNonequilibriumPropertiesActive2021, buttinoniActiveColloidsHarmonic2022}, exploring a crossover where the steady-state position distribution changes from Boltzmann-like to bimodal with varying strengths of activity against confinement.
+Hence, it is commonly described as a passive to active or equilibrium to strongly-nonequilibrium transition.
+However, identifying the crossover based on the form of the steady-state position distribution, which contradicts other statistical descriptions of HBABP dynamics \cite{halder2025PRE}, remains debatable.
+Therefore, detailed dynamical analyses to reliably define and measure the signature of activity in HBABP dynamics are essential for comprehending this crossover.
+Although a few studies have investigated and utilized the orbital dynamics of the HBABP or analogous inertial systems \cite{zongOpticallyDrivenBistable2015, Schmidt2018, dauchotDynamicsSelfPropelledParticle2019, brontecirizaOpticallyDrivenJanus2023, Patil2021}, the manifestation of activity in the resultant motion has not been explored.